iluvjava/numb_meth/README.md

     5. Keep tracks of the number of iterations too.

 ## Problems:
 1. Slow convergence rate and bad accuracy for repeated roots from the polynomials.
     * Solution using the derivative of the fixed point iteration function near the region of the roots has been implemented.
 It's a lot of math hence details won't be written here.
+2. Bad initial guess identifier is preventing the convergence of repeated roots.
+    * Causes:
+        * For repeated roots, derivative of p(x) is clse to zero, which is misidentified as a bad initial guess, causing the loop to reset the initial guess value.
+    * solution:
+        * ~~Changes the conditions for bad initial guess~~?
+        * ~~Only test the very first guess intead of testing all guesses in the interation~~.
+        * Test at the end of the fixed point iteration, if p(x_final) is not small enough or x_final blown up, then try again with a new guess with a larger interval for the initial guess.

 ## Potential Challenges: